dklim-git/sql-practice/README.md

-# sql-practice
-Documenting SQL interview questions for practice.
+The .md files here contain my documentation of SQL interview questions.
 If there are any issues with the solution steps, please let me know!